minitena/sde/README.md

 ## Support
 We provide [wiki](https://github.com/minitena/source/wiki) also you will rather use [issues page](https://github.com/minitena/source/issues) to ask the community of this project to get help.

-## IRC channel and Discord Server
+## IRC channel
-To communicate with each other person who uses Minitena, we made IRC channel and Discord server.
-Because they're very popular and easy ways to discuss this project.
-IRC: #minitena on ```freenode.net``` or [Discord Server](https://discord.gg/bG5Dcnc).
+To communicate with each other person who uses Minitena, we made IRC channel.
+Because this is easy way to discuss this project.
+IRC: #minitena on ```freenode.net```.

 ## Development
 Minitena uses `git` as control version system.
 Main repository with source code hosts at GitHub.
 To enter to the repository with source code just [click here](https://github.com/minitena/source).